 Just like you said, freezing the fruit breaks down the fiber that is holding it together.
-When it comes time to actually use the wine making fruit, you will find that the color and flavors will release from the fruit into the wine must more readily.
+When it comes time to actually using the wine making fruit, just thaw it out and process as you normally would.
+You will find that the color and flavors will release from the fruit into the wine must more readily.
 This means you are getting more out of your wine making fruit.

 Not only does freezing the wine making fruit have this subtle advantage, but there are a couple of more-obvious advantages as well.
 Freezing the fruit affords you the luxury of being able to make the wine when you are ready to make the wine.
 If the strawberries are ready, but your not… freeze ’em!

 Another advantage is sometimes you don’t have enough fruit to make an entire batch of of a particular fruit wine recipe.
 Not all fruits come in evenly.
 The solution is to freeze the fruit as it comes in.
 Freezing the wine making fruit allows you to hoard until you do have enough to make a full batch of wine.

 There’s really not much to know about freezing the fruit.
 Its okay to chop up your larger fruit.
 But for berries, you are better off leaving them whole.
 I strongly suggest sanitizing all wine making fruits in a bath of sodium metabisulfite and water solution before freezing.
 Drain the fruit thoroughly.
 Also, common sense would dictate that the “bad ones” be pick out and discarded.